Chart Color Schemes

 Copacabana shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Copacabana is notably high, with 33.1% of residents aged 15 years and over holding university qualifications compared to the broader SA4 region's 20.8% and the SA3 area's 25.7%.
-Bachelor degrees are most common at 22.9%, followed by postgraduate qualifications (6.9%) and graduate diplomas (3.3%).
-Vocational credentials are also prevalent, with 37.9% of residents aged 15 years and over holding them, including advanced diplomas (13.0%) and certificates (24.9%).
-Educational participation is high, with 30.8% of residents currently enrolled in formal education, comprising 10.3% in primary, 9.1% in secondary, and 5.0% in tertiary education.
+Educational attainment in Copacabana is notably high, with 33.1% of residents aged 15+ holding university qualifications.
+This figure exceeds the SA4 region's average of 20.8% and the SA3 area's average of 25.7%.
+The most common university qualifications are bachelor degrees (22.9%), followed by postgraduate qualifications (6.9%) and graduate diplomas (3.3%).
+Vocational credentials are also prevalent, with 37.9% of residents aged 15+ holding such qualifications.

 Frequently Asked Questions - Education